lcanoi/App-Web-Ejemplo/README.md

 \[ npx create-react-app my-app ]
 and replace the rest of the files/folders with those corresponding to the project in order to run it.
 The app is run with \[ npm start ] while in the project folder directory.

+AppBusquedaLibrosWeb.zip contains all the necessary files/folders (except node_modules) for the project.